Wild Jimbos

 Wild Jimbos is the 1991 album by Wild Jimbos.
 Wild Jimbos is Jim Salestrom, Jimmy Ibbotson and Jim Ratts.
 Salestrom was a member of Dolly Parton's band.
-Ibbotson was a member of the Nitty Gritty Dirt Band, as a songwriter, singer, and multi-instumentalist.
+Ibbotson was a member of the Nitty Gritty Dirt Band, as a songwriter, singer, and multi-instrumentalist.
 Ratts is a member of Runaway Express.

 The song, "Sarah in the Summer," was originally released as "Sara" on Ibbotson's first solo album Nitty Gritty Ibbotson in 1977.
 It was also recorded again as "Sarah in the Summer" by Ibbotson during his Nitty Gritty Dirt Band tenure, specifically on their 1994 album, Acoustic.

 Track listing

 All tracks composed by Jimmy Ibbotson; except where noted.